Table of Contents:

 1. Become a Brand Rep.

 The answer to this depends on the group organizing the hashtag.
-Hosts create the “rules” in order to be featured.
+Hosts create rules in order to be featured.
 Anyone can slap a hashtag on their post, but to be considered by the hosts for winning and being featured follow their rules.
-First, go to one of their original posts (usually identified by the hashtag appearing on the photo).
+First, go to one of their original posts, which are usually identified by the hashtag appearing on the photo.
 This is where they list their requirements.